amritlamsal123/developer_associate/README.md

 #### How do I configure the maximum message size for Amazon SQS?
   * limit to a value between 1,024 bytes (1 KB), and 262,144 bytes (256 KB).
   * To send messages larger than 256 KB, use the Amazon SQS Extended Client Library for Java.
+  * For size over 256 KB, store the information in S3 and attach retrieval information to the message for the application to process.
 #### How do I configure Amazon SQS to support longer message retention?
   * You can use the MessageRetentionPeriod attribute to set the message retention period from 60 seconds (1 minute) to 1,209,600 seconds (14 days)
 # SWF